 - Congestion in the city centre

 - Local air pollution

-As a follower city within GrowSmarter, Valletta aims to work with Stockholm, Cologne and Barcelona to:
+As a follower city within GrowSmarter, Valletta works with Stockholm, Cologne and Barcelona to:

 - Explore the use of alternative fuels, including hydrogen and electricity